luckyluke007/50th-site/founders/index_new.md

 </div>
 <!-- END EVENT INFO -->
 <!-- CONTENT -->
-<div class="founder-content"><h4>Dr. J. Herman Blake:  “Look’n M’ Face and Hear M’ Story”</h4><p>In honor of both the 50th anniversary of UCSC and his recently published oral history, Dr. J. Herman Blake will speak at McHenry Library on September 26, 2015 from 11:00 am- 12:30 pm.</p>
+<div class="founder-content"><h4>“Look’n M’ Face and Hear M’ Story”</h4><p>In honor of both the 50th anniversary of UCSC and his recently published oral history, Dr. J. Herman Blake will speak at McHenry Library on September 26, 2015 from 11:00 am- 12:30 pm.</p>
 <p>Dr. Blake is much beloved at UCSC, both as a charismatic and brilliant teacher/mentor and as the visionary leader who founded Oakes College.
 He will speak about building communities during the course of his life, including his time at UCSC.</p>
 <p>The University Library is delighted to sponsor Dr. Blake’s visit to campus.
 Please join us for this memorable event which will be held outdoors on the Great Lawn of McHenry Library—don’t forget your hats and sunscreen.</p></div>
 <!--END CONTENT -->